City of New Orleans (song)

 "City of New Orleans" is a country folk song written by Steve Goodman (and first recorded for Goodman's self-titled 1971 album), describing a train ride from Chicago to New Orleans on the Illinois Central Railroad's City of New Orleans in bittersweet and nostalgic terms.

 Goodman got the idea while traveling on the Illinois Central line for a visit to his wife's family.
 The song has been recorded by numerous artists in the United States, including two major hit versions: first by Arlo Guthrie in 1972, and later by Willie Nelson in 1984.
 Goodman posthumously won the songwriting Grammy Award for Nelson's version.
 In Europe, his melody has most often been used with original foreign language lyrics, rather than translations of Goodman's lyrics.

 An article in the September 2017 issue of Trains magazine chronicles the writing and recording of the song and includes a biographical sketch of Steve Goodman.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Arlo Guthrie version

 While at the bar of the Quiet Knight in Chicago, Goodman saw Arlo Guthrie, and asked to be allowed to play a song for him.
 Guthrie grudgingly agreed, on the condition that if Goodman bought him a beer, Guthrie would listen to him play for as long as it took to drink the beer.
 Goodman played "City of New Orleans", which Guthrie liked enough that he asked to record it.
-The song was a hit for Guthrie on his 1972 album Hobo's Lullaby, reaching #4 on the Billboard Easy Listening chart and #18 on the Hot 100; it would prove to be Guthrie's only top-40 hit and one of only two he would have on the Hot 100 (the other was a severely shortened and rearranged version of his magnum opus, "Alice's Restaurant", which hit #97).
+The song was a hit for Guthrie on his 1972 album Hobo's Lullaby, reaching Number 4 on the Billboard Easy Listening chart and Number 18 on the Hot 100; it would prove to be Guthrie's only top-40 hit and one of only two he would have on the Hot 100 (the other was a severely shortened and rearranged version of his magnum opus, "Alice's Restaurant", which hit Number 97).
 In New Zealand, "City of New Orleans" spent two weeks at number one, charting throughout the winter of 1973.

+In December 2005, sparked by the news the train was back in service after Hurricane Katrina, the Arlo Guthrie and Friends tour traveled by the train itself in a benefit concert tour to aid musicians who lost everything in the hurricane.

 Guthrie's version of "The City of New Orleans" was inducted into the Grammy Hall of Fame in 2017.